 Intermittent movement and retrogression is occurring at Slides 1 and 2 and the headscarps are expected to continue to move toward the highway.
-The newer slide at km 28.6 previously caused distress in the old pavement and guardrail and is located above a residential subdivision with a higher consequence of failure.
+The newer slide at km 28.6 previously caused distress in the old pavement and quardrail and is located above a residential subdivision with a higher consequence of failure.
+Based on vertical deflection of the guardrail at the slide location it appears slide movement is ongoing; however, SI data shows that movement is at intermittent or very slow rates.

 It is possible that the landslides are caused by fluctuations in a perched groundwater table that is within the alluvial terrace soils that sit above of the harder/denser soil and bedrock layers, combined with softening and weathering of the very steep riverbank slope.
 The surface soils overlie hard bedrock at the new north landslide.
-If a failure occurred, the landslide at km 28.6 could slide over the steep face of the bedrock into the back yards of the residences.
+If a failure occurred, the landslide at km 28.6 could slide over the steep face of the bedrock and into the backyards of the residences.